Update 9/10/18: Here’s a new resource with recommendations for concussion treatment: https://braininjuryguidelines.org/concussion/.

 Make an appointment for craniosacral therapy.

 Note: I am not a doctor, just a geeky health-oriented craniosacral therapist who wants to be of excellent service to my clients in Austin, Texas, and to anyone anywhere seeking useful information for self-care after a concussion.
-I used multiple reputable sources of information available online to compile this post.
+I used multiple credible sources of information available online to compile this post.

 If you have anything to add or enlighten me about, please comment!